beginner

 IndicatorMeaning

-🔴 Red battery iconCritical (< 10%)
+🔴 Red battery iconCritically low

-🟡 Yellow battery iconLow (< threshold)
+🟡 Yellow battery iconLow (below your threshold)

-🟢 Green battery iconGood (≥ threshold)
+🟢 Green battery iconGood (at or above your threshold)

 ⚫ Gray battery iconNo data